nioco/Random-Forest/README.md

 # Random-Forest
-Exercise in using the RandomForestRegressor function
+In this exercise I used the RandomForestRegressor function to create a model to estimate house prices in Iowa